 Our product development costs consist of salaries and other personnel-related costs and the costs of products, materials and outside services used in our product development and unfunded research activities.
-Our product development costs primarily relate to our efforts to increase the power output and reliability of our utility PowerBuoy system, especially our Mark 4 PowerBuoy system, and to our research and development of new products, product applications and complementary technologies.
+Our product development costs relate primarily to our efforts to increase the power output and reliability of our utility PowerBuoy system, and to our research and development of new products, product applications and complementary technologies.
 We expense all of our product development costs as incurred.
 Over the next several years, it is our intent to fund the majority of our research and development expenses, including cost-sharing arrangements, with sources of external funding.
-If we are unable to obtain external funding, we may curtail our research and development expenses.
+If we are unable to obtain external funding, we may curtail our research and development expenses and scope as necessary.